Skip to Content

 Propagated ric rac cactus piece

-Ric rac cactuses are subject to all normal household plant and succulent pests, particularly scale, which leaves a tell-tale sticky orangish residue, and mealybugs.
-If you notice an infestation while wiping down your plant’s leaves, isolate the plant immediately and treat it using an insecticide designed for houseplants.
+They are also not particularly vulnerable to pests, but keep an eye out for signs of scale, which leaves a tell-tale sticky orangish residue.
+If you notice an infestation while wiping down your plant’s leaves, isolate the plant immediately and treat it using an insecticide designed for houseplants and the pest you’re treating.

 In conclusion…